Which country had the highest uranium production in the world in 2020? Kazakhstan topped the list, followed by Australia and Namibia.

-China General Nuclear Power, the country’s sole domestic uranium supplier, is looking to expand nuclear fuel supply deals with Kazakhstan and additional overseas uranium producers.
+China’s uranium production rose from 885 tonnes in 2011 to 1,885 tonnes in 2018, and has been holding steady since then.
+China General Nuclear Power, the country’s sole domestic uranium supplier, is looking to expand nuclear fuel supply deals with Kazakhstan and additional foreign uranium companies.

-China’s goal is to produce one-third of its uranium domestically, obtain one-third through foreign equity in mines and joint ventures overseas and purchase one-third on the open market.
-China is also leading the way in nuclear energy generation; mainland China has 45 nuclear power reactors with an additional 15 in construction.
+China’s goal is to supply one-third of its nuclear fuel cycle with uranium from domestic producers, obtain one-third through foreign equity in mines and joint ventures overseas and purchase one-third on the open uranium market.
+China is also leading the way in nuclear energy generation; Mainland China has 51 nuclear reactors with an additional 18 in construction.

 After reaching a high of 1,200 tonnes in 2015, uranium production in Ukraine slid to 800 tonnes in 2016.
 After a few more years at around the 800 tonne level, output dropped to 400 tonnes in 2020.

 Ukraine is heavily dependent on nuclear power, and has 15 reactors that meet about half of the country’s electricity requirements.
 Most of its uranium demand is met through Russian uranium.